 Weddings are permitted at any of the reservable facilities at Homestead.
 There are a few things you’ll want to keep in mind when booking these facilities.
 The Covered Bridge does not permit any tables or chairs.
 If you have a wedding ceremony here it is standing-only.
 The Amphitheater, an open grassy space, is available to rent for ceremonies but please keep in mind tables and chairs are not provided at this facility.
 If you reserve the Lakeside Pavilion only the shelter house is included in the rental.
 The grassy hill outside of the facility is a first-come first-serve space that does not permit tables and chairs.

 We have a wide variety of facilities that can be perfect for your nuptials and reception celebration!
 If you have specific wedding questions we would be happy to discuss our options with you in depth!
-For specific information or facility availability please give us a call at (614)508-8111.
+For specific information or facility availability please email email@example.com.

 We offer wedding packages at Eagleview and The Grove that include 4 hours of setup on Friday night and 10 hours on Saturday for your wedding and reception.
 This package is $1200 at either facility, and you get to pick the hours on each day that best fit your wedding schedule.
-To book wedding packages please give us a call at (614)508-8111.
-If you have a wedding with a guest count that exceeds our largest facility capacity (Eagleview, 175 people) please give us a call and we can talk to you about our combination Eagleview-Banquet Room wedding packages.
+To book wedding packages please email firstname.lastname@example.org.
+If you have a wedding with a guest count that exceeds our largest facility capacity (Eagleview, 175 people) please email us at email@example.com and we can talk to you about our combination Eagleview-Banquet Room wedding packages.
 To book this package you can book the Friday-Saturday combo on the Friday date 1-year to the day in advance.